vlad-dd/vlad-dd/README.md

 # 💫 About Me:
-I`m currently working on English Learning Platform
+Currently working on English Learning Platform

 # 💻 Tech Stack: